runejac/PGR208_EXAM_Reversed_Image_Search/README.md

 * Prioritise NullPointerExceptions, these are the worst and have a huge impact on application usability
 * Prototype quick (tror ikke dette teller noe å levere, så det kan vi droppe?)
-* Split code according to the MVC guidelines (vi bruker MVVM?)
+* Split code according to the MVC guidelines
-* Make a copy of server responses during the development process to reduce the load on the server (tjah, mjaeh, njae)
+* Make a copy of server responses during the development process to reduce the load on the server

 ### Application Requirements